Primary School Teacher

 Information about the School

 Equally important to our ethos is growing character and one of our mantras is “true character is doing the right thing when no one is looking”.
-We believe that character is taught, caught and sought and are committed to providing as many opportunities for the students to make memories from foreign exchanges, musical productions, Duke of Edinburgh schemes and numerous sporting opportunities.
+We believe that character is taught, caught and sought.
+Central to this is our Tutor Group Character Curriculum and Elective Programme.
+Students are able to attend from a range of over fifty after school clubs and societies.
+We are ready to submit our application to be a kitemarked school of character from the Association of Character Education.

 All appointments are subject to safer recruitment requirements to ensure the safeguarding of children and young people.
 All positions will involve appropriate checks and clearances.